 Have you ever made up a secret language or a new alphabet?
-When I taught in Brooklyn the kids had a language called Abby Dabby, which they used to speak to each other in.
+When I taught in Brooklyn the kids had a language called Abby Dabby.
 (After a while I could recognize my name in that language: "Mabistaber Fabishaber.")
 In a way, our own form of writing is a secret language-for those who don't know it.
 And of course other alphabets and forms of writing can seem mysterious until we learn them.
 Have you ever learned some Egyptian hieroglyphics or other ancient language?

-Of course secret languages and codes are all around us.
+Secret languages and codes are all around us.
 Right now I'm typing at my computer.
 Each time I hit a key, the computer records that letter as a eight-digit binary number or byte.
 For example, a = 01100001, b = 01100010, c = 01100011, etc. Morse Code is an older alphabet, invented for earlier electronic communications.
 The bar codes on mail and on products we buy are other ways to encode information.